frankchen121212/Simple-baseline-pytorch/README.md

 # Simple Baselines for Human Pose Estimation and Tracking

 ## Introduction
-This is a recurrent pytorch implementation of [*Simple Baselines for Human Pose Estimation and Tracking*](https://arxiv.org/abs/1804.06208).
+This is a reproduction work with pytorch implementation of [*Simple Baselines for Human Pose Estimation and Tracking*](https://arxiv.org/abs/1804.06208).
 State-of-the-art results are achieved on challenging benchmarks.
 On posetrack keypoints valid dataset, our best **single model** achieves **73.5 of mAP**and**61.1 of MOTA**.
 You can reproduce our results using this repo.    </br>

 ## Pose-Track2018 Tracking demo